-For example, entering the keyword “kitchen remodeling” in Ubersuggest’s search bar returns the following variations:
+For example, entering the keyword “kitchen remodeling” in KeywordsFX search bar, the tool returns the following variations:

 These suggestions are pulled from user search data, meaning they’re the searches users commonly make for a certain topic.
 While some of them won’t be relevant to your business, it’s a great way to get a better idea of the information people want from your industry.

 Many of these keywords are perfect ideas for blog posts.
 In the screenshot above, “kitchen remodeling ideas 2016” could be a great way to showcase new projects you offer this year.
 If any of them speak to your readers, they’ll already be on your site to contact you about similar projects on their own homes.